Coronavirus (COVID-19): StopCOVID NI proximity app

 Most people with COVID-19 won’t know until they get symptoms.
 They could pass on the infection without knowing they have it.
 Contact tracing is a method to help prevent the further spread of infections.
 When someone has a positive test, it aims to let people they have been in close contact with know, so they can avoid passing it on.

-The App has been designed to assist in stopping the spread of Covid-19 in Northern Ireland, by anonymously contacting people who have been in close contact with someone who has tested positive for COVID-19.
+The app has been designed to help stop the spread of COVID-19 in Northern Ireland by anonymously contacting other app users who have been in close contact with someone who has tested positive for COVID-19.

-It will help contact people you don’t know, that would not be warned by the manual contact tracing process, that they might be infected.
+It will help contact people you don’t know that may not be warned through the Digital Self-Trace (DST) service or by the manual contact tracers.

 The app is available from both the Apple App store and the Google Play store:

 Who should download the app